ros/catkin/doc/dev_guide/sketch.rst

 * Packages use standard cmake macros, modulo a few that are provided by catkin.

-* The build system depends only only on python and cmake.
+* The build system depends only on python and cmake.

 * Downloading, untarring, patching and especially the wanton use of ``sed`` and/or handcoded Makefiles is considered to be in the very